 To open a log search tab in Sumo Logic, click + New and select Log Search.

 Search all Records or Signals in a partition

 To return all the Records or Signals in a partition, all you need to include in your query is the partition name.
 For example, to search all Records in the

-sec_record_network partition, choose a time range, enter this query, and click Start:
+sec_record_network partition, choose a time range, enter the query below, and then click Start:

 - The query returns all of the Record types that are stored in the partition: Network, NetworkDHCP, NetworkDNS, NetworkFlow, NetworkHTTP, and NetworkProxy

 - By default, two Record fields are displayed:

 Security Record Details, which contains all of the data from the underlying Record.
 You can display additional fields by checkmarking desired fields in the Hidden Fields area.
 You can also use the fields operator to specify the fields you want displayed and save the search as described in the following section.